Using Panopto in Your Teaching - Faculty

 In general, when we see this problem for a video posted to Moodle, one of two things has happened: 1) the instructor did not add the Panopto block to the course, or 2) the video was not added in the recommended way, using the Panopto button.
 Locate the video in Panopto to confirm its location; if it is not in the Course Folder, use the Move button to put it there.
 If the video is in another course's folder, then Copy it and link to the copy to avoid causing the original course to lose access.

 If we are experiencing this problem with a video not related to a Moodle course, then check the video's Sharing settings.
-If we receive an access request email, it means the video must have been shared with someone who isn't allowed to view it.
-One way this occurs is posting a video shared only with specific people to a public or CCA-only website.
-The sharing choices "anyone with the link" or "anyone at your organization with the link" are the most suitable ones for widely distributed videos.
+If we receive an access request email, it means the video must have been shared with someone who cannot view it.
+This occurs by posting a video shared only with specific people to a public or CCA-only website.
+The sharing choices "Public (unlisted)" or "Your Organization (unlisted)" are the most suitable for widely distributed videos.